opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 * get(id): returns the alert channel with the given id.
 * delete(id): deletes the alert channel with the given id.

-Configurations are included for all available channel types:
+The available channel types are:
+* UserChannel
-* Email
+* EmailChannel
-* HipChat
+* HipChatChannel
-* Slack
+* SlackChannel
-* Campfire
+* CampfireChannel
-* OpsGenie
+* OpsGenieChannel
-* PagerDuty
+* PagerDutyChannel
-* VictorOps
+* VictorOpsChannel
-* Webhook
+* WebhookChannel

 ### Alerts Policies
 To create an alert policy called "test-policy" with a PER_POLICY rollup strategy, first instantiate the policy and then pass it to the "create" operation: